This sample demonstrates how to configure and call custom Java aggregate functions in an EventFlow module.

 In StreamBase Studio, import this sample with the following steps:

-Select the Custom Java Aggregate Function sample from the Extending StreamBase list.
+Select the Custom Java aggregate function sample from the Extending StreamBase category.

 StreamBase Studio creates a project for the sample.